 • Reduce overall cluster throughput

-• Lead to significant unused allocated memory
+• Lead to significant number of unusable CPUs

-How to Request Memory in Slurm
+Requesting Memory in Slurm

 You can request memory in two main ways:

-• Total memory:
+• Total memory for job:

 #SBATCH –mem=16G